 3. They’ve Fallen in Love with Someone Else

 Sometimes the reason why people have affairs is that one-half of the couple might fall for someone else – even if they weren’t planning on it.
-The office fling, for example, is one of these situations – two people working closely together suddenly develop feelings for one another, even if one or both of them are in relationships already.
+The office fling, for example, is one of these situations – two people working closely together suddenly develop feelings for one another, even if one or both of them are in a relationship already.

 The adulterous spouse feels a strong attraction to the other individual in this sort of affair.
 The cheating spouse assumes they’ve fallen in love and feels helpless in the face of such strong feelings – Limerence is a term used to describe these overpowering feelings.